oracle-devrel/chris-blogs/HowTo/WebServer/WebServer.md

 If you prefer you can read this blog post on Medium [here](TODO).

+If you’re curious about the goings-on of Oracle Developers in their natural habitat, come join us on our public [Slack channel](https://oracledevrel.slack.com/join/shared_invite/zt-uffjmwh3-ksmv2ii9YxSkc6IpbokL1g#/shared-invite/email)!

 This article may seem obvious to some but others need to know how to get started.
-If this is you Having a server running in the cloud 24-7 is great but chances are you actually want to do something with it.
+Having a server running in the cloud 24-7 is great but chances are you actually want to do something with it.
 That's where the steps in this article come in.

 ## Prerequisites